SamuelOkonta/Project-2-WDI-FIGHTER-/README.md

 ## Special Thanks
 <ul>
-<li> The entire class, this project has been a complete struggle for me but I'm glad I got it done.</li>
+<li> The entire class, this project has been a complete struggle for me but I'm glad I able to work through it.</li>
 </ul>